n8n-io/n8n-docs/docs/integrations/builtin/credentials/ciscowebex.md

 ---
-title: Webex by Cisco credentials - n8n Documentation
+title: Webex by Cisco credentials
 description: Documentation for Webex by Cisco credentials.
 Use these credentials to authenticate Webex by Cisco in n8n, a workflow automation platform.
 ---